-After a lot of research an experimentation, we have found the xVideo and TVideoGrabber (TVG) playback libraries to be the most suitable for use with SCS. xVideo is basically a sophisticated wrapper for DirectShow, which is the Microsoft multimedia API.
+After a lot of research an experimentation, we have found the TVideoGrabber (TVG) playback library to be the most suitable for use with SCS.

 Note: Before going further in trying to resolve video issues, make sure you have the latest LAVFilters installed and that you are using TVideoGrabber (TVG) as the video playback library in SCS.
 This combination has been found to work very well with all video file formats we've tried.
 If you have done this and still have video playback problems, then read on, or contact firstname.lastname@example.org.

 Here are some problems that have been reported by users, and suggestions on how to overcome them.

 This can occur if the video playback library runs out of resources to pre-load all the video files it is trying to load.
 This is most likely to occur if you are using video hotkey cues because SCS tries to pre-load files for all hotkey cues so they are ready for 'instant' playback.
 If this is the case in your production then set the property Do NOT Pre-Load Video Hotkey Cues.
 You can set this property in Production Properties - Run Time Settings.
 After saving your changes, close and restart SCS.
 Although there may now be a slight delay in starting a video hotkey cue, tests have shown that this delay is quite small.